mmbdtp/mmbdtp.github.io/modules/metagenomics/_posts/2000-01-02-monday_morning_the_dataset_and_kraken.md

 ---

-## Powerpoint time
+## Powerpoint presentation
-Now, we will provide the conceptual background to metagenomics with a brief [Powerpoint presentation](https://github.com/mmbdtp/mmbdtp.github.io/raw/refs/heads/gh-pages/modules/metagenomics/_posts/pallen-intro-metagenomics.pptx).
+To provide the conceptual background to metagenomics, students should watch this online TouTube [Powerpoint presentation](https://www.youtube.com/watch?v=Z_pEcvAErcI).

 ---